aatarasoff/linkerd-easyauth/README.md

 ```

 #### Kubelet CIDR
+> **⚠ WARNING: 2.11.x only**

-Because of [the issue](https://github.com/linkerd/linkerd2/issues/7050), you should explicitly provide CIDR for kubelet.
+Because of [the issue](https://github.com/linkerd/linkerd2/issues/7050), in 2.11.x version of Linkerd you should explicitly provide CIDR for kubelet.
 It depends on the K8s implementation you are using.

 There are two possibility.
 If you can define CIDR precisely then you can use it